 Why You Should Consider Alternative Investments

 Alternative investments are a class of non-traditional assets—beyond stocks, bonds, or cash.
-Think real estate, gold, and more.
+Think real estate, crypto, and more.

 The average investor used to mix it up by appropriating 60% of their stash to stocks and 40% to bonds.
 But the 60/40 way of investing is dead.
 We’re living longer, we can’t tolerate ridiculously measly interest rates, and it’s easier than ever to diversify our investment portfolios.
 We can even use our IRAs or 401(k)s for alternative investments.